AnishRN/lead-management-system/README.md

 - Won
 - Lost

-Leads can also be assigned to members.
+Leads can also be assigned to individual sales members.

 ---

 ## Activity Timeline

-Every important action is recorded.
+Every important action is recorded automatically.

 Examples include:

 - Lead created
 - Lead assigned
-- Status changed
+- Lead status updated
 - Notes added

+This provides a complete history of each lead.

 ---

-## Search & Filtering
+## Search, Filtering & Pagination

 The dashboard supports:

 - Search by name
 - Search by email
 - Search by company
-- Filter by status
+- Filter by lead status
 - Pagination

 ---

-## Tech Stack
+# Tech Stack

-### Frontend
+## Frontend

 - React
 - Vite